Babylon's Ashes (The Expanse episode): Post-production podcasts

 The actor also noted how he made a point of losing weight so as to reflect that all of the decisions leading up to the final season have worn down Holden terribly.
 Franck had noted that he, Naren (Shankar), and Daniel agree that Holden is the most difficult character to write for, citing the length of his arc and how gradual his evolution is.
 He agreed with Strait's interpretation of Holden as a very non-traditional type of hero; whereas the American Western type of hero is "the lone gunman who rides into town, shoots all the bad guys and rides off; Holden's not that guy.
 He wins by building consensus, by building communities."
 Franck described how that type of hero is difficult to convey to an American audience, and so had to be guided gradually along to arrive to understand how and why Holden is a heroic figure.

 Tipper remarked at how surprised she was that the series had become so specially unique, from its cancellation at Syfy to "the fans saving it " bringing about the renewal at Amazon Prime.

 Tipper pointed out that humans – by the end of the show – had finally started to learn from their mistakes of the past and make corrections that, historically, have never been made in the real world.
 Likening the decision to that of colonizers agreeing that the indigenous peoples should have control over their lands, Tipper reflects that, as a woman of color, found Holden stepping down to provide the Belters with greater control over their future to be "so satisfying".

+Chatham and Franck had another in-depth discussion of the "Babylon's Ashes" episode, with Daniel Abraham and Naren Shankar, on their Ty & That Guy podcast.